pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/projects-and-stacks.md

 ---
-title: Projects and Stacks
+title: "Pulumi Service: Project and Stack Management"
-meta_desc: An overview of Project and Stack Management within the Pulumi Cloud Service.
+meta_desc: Learn how to manage projects and stacks in the Pulumi Service, including creating a project and managing stack permissions.
 menu:
   intro:
     parent: pulumi-service